b0kch01/replitC0de/docs/README.md

 # Welcome!
-Here you will find repl.it c0de! :smiley:
+Here you will find all of the assignments of 2018-2019 school year! :smiley:

-All of the C0de should work perfectly! :yum:
+All of the C0de should work because I have tested them! :yum:

 ## Instructions
 1. Find the lesson (by lesson # or name) and open it.